Welcome to Commodore Retro Heaven!

 fun applications.
 Naturally being in my teens I was very interested in games, so

-computer shop, I was then introduced to the Amiga 1000.
+time in a computer shop, I was one day introduced to the Amiga 1000.
 I fell in love immediately

-at the beautiful graphics and sound it could reproduce and as soon as the Amiga
+at the beautiful graphics and sound it could reproduce, and I recall playing Defender of the Crown

-Time went, the dust is settled, I never looked back.
+Time went, the dust settled, I never looked back.
 But one day I came across

-the old computers got a whole new meaning, and I thought to myself: These computers
+Through this book the old computers got a whole new meaning, and I thought to myself; These computers

-These pages will present a number of Commodores creations as I collect all the
+On these pages I will present a number of Commodores creations, as I collect various

 pieces.
 I have no intention of making it a complete collection as that is quite

-impossible.
-But rather a managable sample of what Commodore created in their
+impossible with limited funds.
+But rather a managable sample of what Commodore created

-I hope you enjoy my pages and mail me if you have any questions.
+I hope you enjoy my pages and email me if you have any questions.

 Best regards, John Christian Lønningdal